 We maintain insurance coverage for various aspects of our business and operations.
 However, we may be exposed to future losses due to coverage limitations and our use of deductibles and self-insured retentions for our exposures related to property and equipment damage, builder's risk, third-party liability and workers' compensation and USL&H claims.
+In connection with our insurance coverage renewal for our property and equipment in the second quarter 2023, we determined that the benefits of maintaining insurance coverage for our property and equipment were limited due to high premium costs and deductibles and increased coverage limitations.
+Accordingly, we did not renew all of our property and equipment coverage and are now generally self-insured for exposures resulting from any future damage to our property and equipment.

-We expect liabilities in excess of any deductibles and self-insured retentions to be covered by insurance; however, because we do not have an offset right, we have recorded a liability for estimated amounts in excess of our deductibles, and have recorded a corresponding asset related to estimated insurance recoveries, on our Balance Sheet.
-To the extent we are self-insured, reserves are recorded based upon our estimates, with input from legal and insurance advisors.
+To the extent we have insurance coverage, we do not have an offset right for liabilities in excess of any deductibles and self-insured retentions.
+Accordingly, we have recorded a liability for estimated amounts in excess of our deductibles and retentions, and have recorded a corresponding asset related to estimated insurance recoveries, on our Balance Sheet.
+Further, to the extent we are self-insured, reserves are recorded based upon our estimates, with input from legal and insurance advisors.
 Changes in assumptions, as well as changes in actual experience, could cause these estimates to change.
 See Note 2 for discussion of insurance deductibles incurred associated with damage caused by Hurricanes Ida.